Madeleines

 to your own favorite basic recipe.

-popular recipes for Madeleines have orange or lemon zest for flavoring
+Recipe flavors vary widely.
+Many recipes for Madeleines have orange or lemon zest for flavoring,

-or use an orange flower water, and some have an almond flour base to
+or use an orange flower water instead of vanilla extract.
+Almond flavor is popular in some recipes and those will typically have an almond flour base to

 One of the unifying factors for all Madeleine recipes is that it does